Bernie Sanders Roasted On Twitter As #MyBernieStory Trend Gets Hijacked

-People with positive and negative experiences with Vermont Sen. Bernie Sanders, who is running for the Democratic Party’s nomination for president, took to social media website Twitter on Monday causing #MyBernieStory to trend nationwide.
+On Monday, supporters and critics of Vermont Sen. Bernie Sanders, who is running for the Democratic Party’s nomination for president, took to Twitter and caused #MyBernieStory to trend nationwide.

 Some took aim at Sanders’ behavior following his loss in the 2016 primary against would-be nominee Hillary Clinton.
 Sanders was notably reluctant to say whether he would support Clinton should she have won the party’s nomination in 2016, per a report from New York Magazine.
-Sanders recently renewed claims he believed that primary was “rigged.”
+Sanders recently reiterated that he believed the primary was “rigged.”

-“An actual Democrat would have stopped torpedoing the nominee and worked to defeat Trump but Bernie had books to sell,” one user charged on Twitter.
+“An actual Democrat would have stopped torpedoing the nominee and worked to defeat Trump but Bernie had books to sell,” one user said on Twitter.

-Others attacked Bernie’s record on gun law reform legislation, and noted that the presidential candidate had, as a member of Congress, voted against the Brady Bill five times.
+Others attacked Sanders’ record on gun law reform and noted that the presidential candidate had, as a member of Congress, voted against the Brady Bill five times.
 As Politifact notes, the Brady Bill required that anyone attempting to buy a handgun would have to wait five days while local law enforcement conducted a background check.
 Sanders voted against several versions of the bill while serving in the House.

-“It’s the story of a guy in bed with the NRA, but pretends he isn’t,” one person tweeted alongside the #MyBernieStory tag.
+“It’s the story of a guy in bed with the NRA, but pretends he isn’t,” one person tweeted.

-As Vox noted, though, Sanders has seemingly change his stance on gun control legislation since 2016.
+However, as Vox noted, Sanders has seemingly changed his stance on gun control legislation since 2016.
 The presidential hopeful has now said he supports expanding background checks and bans on assault rifles.

-Following recent mass shooting events in Gilroy, California, El Paso, Texas, and Dayton, Ohio that left dozens dead, the Vermont senator renewed calls for gun control legislation in an interview with CBS’s Face The Nation.
+In an interview with CBS’s Face The Nation, the Vermont senator called for gun control legislation following the recent mass shooting events in Gilroy, California; El Paso, Texas; and Dayton, Ohio

-According to a tweet from Sanders, the hashtag seemed to started by the candidate himself.
+According to a tweet from Sanders, the hashtag seemed to be started by the candidate himself.

 This campaign is not just about me.
 It's about us.
 Together we will defeat Trump and transform the country.